Modbus: The Original Industrial Fieldbus Protocol

 Conclusion

-Modbus is a de facto standard in the industry today and represents the most widespread royalty-free industrial protocol to date.
-It can be found throughout plants and factories around the world and despite its age will remain a relevant industrial protocol for years to come.
+Modbus is a standard in the industry today and represents the most widespread royalty-free industrial protocol to date, despite the fact that it pre-dates most modern control systems.
+It can be found throughout plants and factories around the world, and despite its longevity, is sure to remain a relevant industrial protocol for many years to come.